Hike Mount Beerwah in the Glass House Mountains

 Hiking Tips and Checklists:

-Stay Hydrated: Queensland's climate can be hot and dry.
-Carry at least 3 liters of water to stay hydrated throughout the hike.
+• Stay Hydrated: Queensland's climate can be hot and dry.
+Carry at least 3 litres of water to stay hydrated throughout the hike.

 Pack Checklist: